Department of Family and Consumer Studies

 Faculty Research

-Associate Professor Dan CarlsonI am a family sociologist who applies life course, developmental, stress process, and gender structure frameworks to examine the role of families in shaping health disparities and social inequalities within US society, especially as they pertain to work-family issues and adolescent development.
+Interim Department Chair Dan CarlsonI am a family sociologist who applies life course, developmental, stress process, and gender structure frameworks to examine the role of families in shaping health disparities and social inequalities within US society, especially as they pertain to work-family issues and adolescent development.
 My most recent work aims to understand the causes and consequences of the gendered division of domestic labor.
 I am currently conducting a multi-wave survey study with support from the National Science Foundation examining changes in parents' divisions of paid and unpaid labor during and after the COVID-19 pandemic.
 My research has been featured in numerous media outlets including the New York Times, Washington Post, Wall Street Journal, the Atlantic and Time.

 |